Skip to main content

 Microsoft Authenticator (2FA)

 Functions similarly to Google Authenticator, providing one-time codes via the Microsoft Authenticator mobile app.
-This enhances protection against password theft.
+This enhances protection against password theft and is ideal for organizations using Microsoft ecosystem tools.

 Role Management